 The eggs are 14-16 cm long and weigh about one-hundred grams each.
-Young Blood Pythons have same coloring as adults and are 30-40cm at birth.
-First shed is 2-3 months.
-Blood pythons can reproduce at between 1.5 and 4 years.
+Young Blood Pythons have the same coloring as adults and are 30-40cm at birth.
+The first shed is 2-3 months.
+Blood pythons can reproduce between 1.5 and 4 years.

 Blood Pythons may live 25 years in captivity.